There are dozens of secure and professional website hosting companies with a free plan.

 Still, I know a lot of websites making money that use Blogspot.

 Should you use free web hosts with CPanel?

 I don’t recommend free hosting platforms with Cpanel and PHP.
 That kind of setup requires expensive resources which makes you expect a catch with free plans.
 Also, those platforms come and go, there’s no guarantee for your website.
-The server performance is often poor.
+The server performance and security is often poor.

 Is Free Hosting Safe?